viktorklochkov/flow/ilya.md

 ##comparison to published
 * rewrite macros to produce nice plots

-##Q Vectors arithmetic
-* do not use abs q normalization. it is not possible to revert the normalization right now.

 ## Statistics
 * fix variance calculation; naive version is not stable.
 * add histogram feature